devyanshuk/Quoridor/Quoridor/Quoridor.DesktopApp/README.md

 #### Placing a wall
     Click on any cell that does not contain a player.
 You will see a red line appear and disappear with a certain opacity velocity.
 Click on that cell more, and you'll see a change in the orientation of the (possible) wall.
-    Finally, press the 'w' key to place the wall.
+    Finally, press the right mouse button to place the wall.

 #### Moving an AI Agent
     When it's the AI agent's turn, press the 'm' key to move the agent.